In this section:

 Search

-• Keep Software Updated - Install and regularly update firewall, browser, security, anti-spyware and anti-virus software on your personal computer and keep operating systems up to date.
+• Update Computer Software - Install and regularly update firewall, browser, security, anti-spyware and anti-virus software on your personal computer and ensure your operating system is up to date to protect against the latest threats.

 "Move your financial transactions online by turning off paper invoices, statements and checks, including paychecks, and replacing them with electronic versions where offered by employers, banks, utilities or merchants.
 Avoid mailing checks to pay bills or deposit funds in your banking account.
 Instead, pay bills online and use remote deposit check imaging services on online banking sites."